KyberNetwork/KyberSwap/README.md

-# KyberNetwork inhouse web wallet
+# KyberSwap: Instantly Convert Your Tokens
 KyberSwap allows users to directly interact with Kyber's decentralized liquidity network and instantly swap/ trade their tokens.
 You can see a walkthrough on Youtube [here](https://www.youtube.com/watch?v=v2bdcChFEuQ).